tamunoWoks/SQL_notes/databases.md

 - Inflexible structure – Hard to modify relationships once defined.
 - No support for many-to-many relationships without redundancy.
 - Complex queries outside the hierarchy are inefficient.
+#### Summary:
+Hierarchical databases are efficient for structured, predictable data with clear parent-child relationships but are largely replaced by relational and NoSQL databases for more flexible data modeling.
+However, they still find use in specific legacy systems and applications where hierarchy is key.